 Nonresidents may be eligible for the waiver if they have been awarded competitive academic scholarships of $1,000 or more for the academic year or the summer session of enrollment.
 They must have competed with other students (including Texas residents) for the academic scholarship, and the scholarship must have been awarded by an officially recognized scholarship committee of The University of Texas at Austin.

 Since the number of nonresident tuition exemptions allotted to each college and school was strictly limited by 1989 legislation, award of a competitive academic scholarship does not automatically include such a waiver.

 Students who work for a publicly supported Texas institution of higher education are eligible for the waiver under certain conditions:

-- The student must be employed at least one-half time (20 hours per week) on a regular monthly basis (not hourly); and
+- The student must be employed at least one-half time (20 hours per week); and

 - The beginning employment date must be on or before the 12th class day of a long semester or the fourth class day of a summer term and the ending employment date must be no earlier than the last official class day*, or through the dissertation date (the date you submit your final graduation materials to the Graduate School); and

 - The job must be related to the student’s degree program.